Siddhant/siddhant.github.io/_posts/2025-09-01-sqlite-deployment.md

 - Verify constraints and triggers work correctly
 - Ensure proper error handling for invalid data

-# Production Data Considerations
+# Further Production Data Considerations
+Below we mention some further considerations when deploying a SQLite db in produciton.
+These are howver beyond the scope of this current blog post.
 **Backup Strategy:**
 - Implement automated daily backups
 - Use WAL mode for better concurrency
 - Consider point-in-time recovery options

-**Performance Optimization:**
-- Create appropriate indexes for query patterns
-- Use prepared statements to avoid recompilation
-- Monitor query performance in production

 **Data Migration:**
 - Plan schema changes carefully